 But when using a make-up remover, remember not to be too harsh on your skin as that may result in damaging your skin barrier.

-SkinQ’s Gentle Micellar water is an active makeup remover that is also a face cleanser!
-Formulated with active ingredients niacinamide, aloe vera and glycerin, SkinQ’s Gentle micellar is proven to get rid of even the most stubborn makeup residues, dirt and grime, resulting in a clean, soft and glowing skin.
+SkinQ’s Gentle Micellar Water is an active makeup remover that is also a face cleanser!
+Formulated with active ingredients niacinamide, aloe vera and glycerin, SkinQ’s Gentle Micellar Water is proven to get rid of even the most stubborn makeup residues, dirt and grime, resulting in a clean, soft and glowing skin.

 Cleansing your face twice a day is the least that you can do for your skin.
 Use a gentle and suitable cleanser to remove any dirt, grime, pollution or make-up residue that may be left behind by the make-up remover.